 Did you know that ScotLIS — Scotland’s land and information service — allows you to access the mass of publicly available data on the Land Register of Scotland, the General Register of Sasines?
-If you fancy doing this yourself you can log in using your Registers Direct credentials (if you’re already an online services customer) or you can sign up using our request form.
+If you fancy doing this yourself you can log in using your business user credentials (if you’re already an online services customer) or you can sign up using our request form.

 Exploring Scotland’s oldest land registry documents

 Being pointed towards the First Series search sheets was like gold dust; we knew we were onto something really old.
-For the next stage of our search, Innes opened the Back Office Production System (BOPS) which houses historical information from the General Register of Sasines.
 And guess what?
-After following the footprints the Second Series search sheets had left us, Innes found a reference to Burns Cottage.
+After following the footprints the Second Series search sheets had left us, we found a reference to Burns Cottage.
 Take a look at a snapshot of the search sheet below: